Be Well at Western

 How can I practice emotional wellness on campus?

 - Take time for you!
 Set aside time to relax and de-stress.
-Whether it’s exercising at the Student Rec Center, going on an outdoor excursion with the A.S.
-Outdoor Center, meditating with the Counseling Center’s Mindfulness Group, or practicing your own self-care techniques, treat yourself!
+Whether it’s trying the at-home exercise resources listed on the Student Rec Center’s website, getting outdoors for for some fresh air in one of Bellingham’s parks or even just around your neighborhood, joining one of the Counseling Center’s support, skills, and process groups, or practicing your own self-care techniques, treat yourself!!

 - Check out Western’s ULifeline Self-Evaluator, a free mental health screening tool.